 AI Fintech ERM Advisor

 I studied CISSP in 2000.
-There were not much good textbook that year.
-I studied all the domains according to the given syllabus from ISC2 and tried very hard to find the related material in internet including the below text book.
+There were not many good textbooks that year.
+I studied all the domains according to the given syllabus from ISC2 and tried very hard to find the related material on the internet including the below textbook.
 I passed the CISSP in 2000.
-After starting to conduct CISSP training in 2001, I wrote a praise on the endpaper to recommend the book CISSP All-in-One Exam Guide by Shon Harris in 2002.
+After starting to conduct CISSP training in 2001, I wrote praise on the endpaper to recommend the book CISSP All-in-One Exam Guide by Shon Harris in 2002.
 After all these years of teaching until now, I still recommend this textbook.
-The book could explain security management concepts from basic, linking up other topics well, and easy to understand.
+The book could explain security management concepts from basic, linking up to other topics well, and easy to understand.
 It is the 7th Edition now.
 I do not have this book, but I think it is fine as well.

 Information Security Consultant